Version: February 1st, 2023

 13.3 Neither Party is, by virtue of the Agreement or otherwise, authorized as an agent or legal representative of the other Party.
 Neither Party is granted any right or authority to assume or to create any obligation or responsibility, express or implied, on behalf or in the name of the other Party, or to bind such other Party in any manner.
 Nothing contained in the Agreement will be deemed to create any third party beneficiary right upon any third party whatsoever, except that CM.com’s parent company and affiliates will be third-party beneficiaries of the provisions in the Agreement and such provisions will apply to such parent company and affiliates, including, but not limited to, those relating to intellectual property, indemnity, disclaimers, liability and waivers.

-13.4 Upon request of CM.com, Client shall provide the requested Client Materials that CM.com deems necessary for the fulfilment of its reporting obligations, including the reporting obligations stemming from the Corporate Sustainability Reporting Directive.
+13.4 Upon request of CM.com, Client shall provide any reasonably requested information that CM.com deems necessary for the fulfilment of its reporting obligations, including the reporting obligations stemming from the Corporate Sustainability Reporting Directive.
 CM.com is not required to assert materiality.
 The Client shall provide within twenty (20) Working Days the requested information or a detailed explanation on the reasons why the information is not available and when the information is expected to become available.
 The Client shall, to the extent reasonably possible, include similar provisions in agreements with its third parties where it can reasonably be expected that information from these third parties may be requested under this clause.

 13.5 Each of the Parties acknowledges that it has had the opportunity to have the Agreement reviewed by independent legal counsel of its choice.
 If any one or more of the provisions of the Agreement should be ruled wholly or partly invalid or unenforceable, then the provisions held invalid or unenforceable will be deemed amended, and the court or other government body is authorized to reform the provision(s) to the minimum extent necessary to render them valid and enforceable in conformity with the Parties’ intent as manifested herein.

-13.6 All notices required or permitted under the Agreement will be in writing and will reference the Agreement.
-All notices to CM.com shall be send to the address of the relevant CM.com entity, and all notices to Client will be sent to the address set forth in the relevant Agreement; or to such other address as may be specified by the relevant Party to the other Party in accordance with this clause 13.6.
+13.6 All notices required or permitted under the Agreement will be in writing and will make reference the Agreement.
+All notices to CM.com shall be sent to the address of the relevant CM.com entity, and all notices to Client will be sent to the address set forth in the relevant Agreement; or to such other address as may be specified by the relevant Party to the other Party in accordance with this clause 13.6.
 Such notices shall deemed be given: (i) when delivered personally; (ii) one (1) Working Day after deposit with a nationally recognized express courier, with written confirmation of receipt; or (iii) three (3) Working Days after having been sent by registered or certified mail, return receipt requested, postage prepaid.

 13.7 CM.com is authorized to modify the Agreement and these Terms and Conditions at any time.
 CM.com will inform Client of any material modifications.
 If Client doesn’t object in writing within a month from the date of sending the modification notification, the modifications to the Terms and Conditions shall be deemed to be accepted by Client.
 If Client objects, the previous Terms and Conditions shall remain applicable.
 However, CM.com then alternatively has the right to terminate the Agreement with Client by giving one (1) month written notice.